Why is this medication prescribed?

-- tell your doctor if you have or have ever had Crohn's disease (a condition in which the body attacks the lining of the digestive tract, causing pain, diarrhea, weight loss, and fever) or ulcerative colitis (a condition which causes swelling and sores in the lining of the colon [large intestine] and rectum).
+- tell your doctor if you have an infection or if you have or have ever had an inflammatory bowel disease (IBD; a group of conditions that cause swelling of the lining of the intestines) such as Crohn's disease (a condition in which the body attacks the lining of the digestive tract, causing pain, diarrhea, weight loss, and fever) or ulcerative colitis (a condition which causes swelling and sores in the lining of the colon [large intestine] and rectum).

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
-If you become pregnant while taking ixekizumab injection, call your doctor.
+If you become pregnant while using ixekizumab injection, call your doctor.